-The ElggUser entity type represents users within an Elgg installation.
+The ElggUser entity type represents users within an Elgg install.
 These will be set to disabled until their accounts have been activated (unless they were created from within the admin panel).

-Beyond the standard ElggEntity properties, ElggUser also supports:
+Beyond the standard ElggEntity properties, ElggUsers also support:

 - name The user's plain text name. e.g. "Hugh Jackman" - username Their login name.
-E.g. "hjackman" - password A hashed version of their password - email Their email address - language Their default language code. - prev_last_action The previous value of last_action - last_login The UNIX timestamp of their last log in - prev_last_login the previous value of last_login
+E.g. "hjackman" - password A hashed version of their password - email Their email address - language Their default language code. - code Their session code (moved to a separate table in 1.9). - last_action The UNIX timestamp of the last time they loaded a page - prev_last_action The previous value of last_action - last_login The UNIX timestamp of their last log in - prev_last_login the previous value of last_login